KelseyHigham/sp-font-maker/README.md

   - add characters for zero-width space and ideographic space
   - add blank full- and zero-width glyphs for special characters

+This complexity prevents us from adding [these features](https://github.com/KelseyHigham/sp-font-maker/issues/1).

-I think a better architecture would look like this:
+I think a better architecture would look like this, with the current `default.json` replaced with TOML for readability and comments:

-- default-font-settings.yaml (.json is workable, but it would be nice if it supported comments)
+- `default-sheet.toml`:
+  - the physical position and behaviors of the 180 glyphs on the 1st sheet
+  - the generated cartouche middle
-- default-sheet.yaml
+- `default-font-settings.toml`:
+  - fallback glyphs for punctuation used in sitelen Lasina prose, such as `,;!?`
+  - fallback glyphs for ligatures used in unsupported SP features, such as `(){}*",+&`
+  - glyph names necessary for custom ligatures (letters and numbers)
-- optional further sheet .yaml files, specified on the command line alongside extra sheet images!
+- optional further sheet .toml files, specified on the command line alongside extra sheet images!